psalaets/browser-console-listener/README.md

 ### var bcl = require('browser-console-listener')
 ### var listener = bcl(host)

 Create a listener for the given host object.
-Pass `window` as `host` to acheive the desired effect in browser console.
+Pass `window` as `host` to achieve the desired effect in browser console.

 ### listener.listen(answers, callback)